 What is the purpose of ICLP?

 We have the vitally important role of defending Russia against claims from the Yukos oligarchs.
-This is our sole objective.
+This is our principal objective.

 How big is the job?

 Huge, multi-faceted and complex.
 The Yukos oligarchs are doing everything they can to utilise the international legal system to extract yet more from Russia.
 This must be stopped.
 Anything they get comes ultimately from the Russian taxpayer.

 We are making good progress.
 The vast $50bn arbitral awards made in The Hague were overturned by the Dutch court.
 This was a major victory.
 The Yukos oligarchs also withdrew their enforcement proceedings in France, Belgium, Germany and India.
 Respective Courts suspended similar proceedings in the UK and the USA.
 The Swedish Svea Court of Appel annulled two arbirtal awards in favour of the Spanish minority shareholders of Yukos and RosInvestco UK, a British shareholder of Yukos.

 Are the Yukos oligarchs still making claims?